MasterOracleSentinel/Real-Time-Bus-Tracking/README.md

 highlight the bus routes.

 How?
-(1) I created a Mapbox account and get the access token (2) I then added the access token to the mapboxgl instance defined in the mapanimation.js
+* (1) I created a Mapbox account and used the access token;
+* (2) I then added that access token to the mapboxgl instance defined in the mapanimation.js file; and
-(3) Lastly, I created a marker and add it to the map using the mapboxgl pre-built functions
+* (3) Lastly, I created a marker and added it to the map using the mapboxgl pre-built functions

  The function move() is called when the button